Voir les objets numérisés (651)

 Alvaro Siza, "Interview," Plan Construction (PAN), lle session, May 1980.

-The CCA received the Álvaro Siza fonds in three shipments.
-The first was received in August 2015, the second in January 2016, and the third in February 2016.
+The CCA received the Álvaro Siza fonds in four shipments.
+The first was received in August 2015, the second in January 2016, the third in February 2016, and the fourth in March 2019.
 Prior to the arrival of the fonds the materials were kept in Siza's office.

 When citing the collection as a whole, use the citation: